Hypfer/valetudo-dreameadapter/pcbs/dreamebreakout/Readme.md

 - A button to pull BSel to GND to enter FEL
 - A jumper to enable USB OTG

+**Important:** <br/>
+The PCB needs to be manufactured with 1.2mm thickness or else the robot-facing connector won't fit

 ## Bill of Materials

 All the parts required should be available on Aliexpress or similar